Systems-Syndicate/app-backend/README.md

 The system is now ready to be run.

+If you have issues running the front-end, run `npm install`.

 ## Code Structure
 ### Back-End
 The back-end code consists of the API and the endpoints to write to the iCalendar files, which is backed up on an SQLAlchemy database.
 The code is organised into two sub-directories, `models` (containing the setup code for the database) and `views` (containing the endpoints to write to the iCalendar files).